Elijah1111/QGIS-Stuff/README.md

-The other two scripts are specialized to my uses, hopefully someone finds them helpful

 # Style
 The style sheets help visualize the csv data I typically use.
 Feel free to use them if they are helpful